determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

 #.
 Core API's built-in system metrics profiler

 #.
-Integration with profilers native to your training framework, such as the Tensorflow and PyTorch
+Integration with profilers native to your training framework, such as the TensorFlow and PyTorch
 profilers

 .. _core-profiler: